Alan Fleischmann: Biography

 Fleischmann was a member of the Obama Presidential Transition from 2008 to 2009, and was a member of the White House Commission on Presidential Scholars.
 He was an Advisory Board Member of the United States Export-Import Bank.

-In September 2010, Fleischmann announced at the Clinton Global Initiative with Yahoo! founder Jerry Yang a commitment to expand the ImagineNations Network worldwide.
-ImagineNations is a founding member of Partners for a New Beginning.
+In September 2010, Fleischmann announced, at the Clinton Global Initiative with Yahoo! founder Jerry Yang, a commitment to expand the ImagineNations Network worldwide.
+ImagineNations is a founding member of the Partners for a New Beginning.

 Fleischmann is a lifetime member of the Council on Foreign Relations and a board member of the Atlantic Council.
 He serves as a trustee of the Jane Goodall Legacy Foundation.
-In addition, Fleischmann serves on the board of the American Council on Germany (ACG, the Cal Ripken Foundation, and the Just Capital Foundation.
+In addition, Fleischmann serves on the board of the American Council on Germany (ACG), the Cal Ripken Foundation, and the Just Capital Foundation.
 Fleischmann serves on the board of directors of the R Adams Cowley Shock Trauma Emergency Medical Center.

 Fleischmann is a board member of the Phillips Collection arts museum, an Advisory Director on the Board of Trustees of Carnegie Hall, a member of the board of trustees of the Washington National Opera at the John F. Kennedy Center for Performing Arts and a member of the Board of Trustees of Morehouse College.

+Fleischman spoke at the WORLD.MINDS meeting in June 2025 in Washington DC about China, AI and the transatlantic relationship.